“Don’t you need it for Super Randonneur?”

 “That’s fine, I’ve got headphones.”

-Like the sunlight the thought of riding all the way home is fading rapidly.
-We’ve ridden 140 kilometres of the planned 300, it’s another forty to Whitchurch.
-We’d have ridden 230 by the time we get to Petersfield and we’re both thinking there’s a very good chance that’ll be our limit for the day.
+Like the sunlight the thought of riding all the way home has faded rapidly.
+We’ve ridden 140 kilometres of the planned 300.
+From here we’ll catch the edge of the Wessex Downs, the black hills we can see rising on the horizon, which like a berm will jetison us down into Hurstbourne Tarrant from where I know the roads back home well.
+The section to Whitchurch is predominantly downhill apart from the last few k’s but then, depending how the legs feel, the bit to Petersfield is either rolling and pretty or a tedious up down up down grind.
+We’ll have ridden 230 by the time we get to Petersfield and we’re both thinking there’s a very good chance that’ll be our limit for the day.
 In fact we are almost certain.
 Do we ride another eighty kilometres just to get a train anyway, or make the decision now whilst there are plenty of train options.

 We set off a little after sunrise over Devil’s Dyke in wind stronger and colder than that forecast.
 We’re going to be pushing into this for the first half of the three hundred kilometres.
 Fortunately there should be enough woodland and hedgerow to shelter us from the worst of it.
 I’ve cobbled the route together from various chunks of audaxes; Ditchling Devil, Devil’s Punchbowl 100, Dauntsey Dawdle, Hailsham 600, and stuck them together with some of the ride to Lambourn when I volunteered at the London-Wales-London control a couple of years ago.
 The original plan was to get out to Oxford and back but I couldn’t find a nice way of doing it without going way over distance.
 However I worked out a route to Greenham Common and back that avoided big roads.